In this section

 Find out what's happening at Legal Aid Queensland by subscribing to our Head Note mailing list - click on the subscribe button below, add your details to get your copy of Head Note send straight to your inbox.

-When completing your order through the Staples website (our online publications service) you may notice the following message appear during the ordering process—for example, for an order of 50 application forms:
+When completing your order through our online publications service you may notice the following message appear during the ordering process—for example, for an order of 50 application forms:

 Your order is below $50.00Help minimise the environmental impact associated with transport and packaging by adding to your order